Two-Stage Metropolis-Hastings for Tall Data: Methodology

+where $I()$ is the indicator function.
+Due to the iterative nature of the algorithm, the likelihood function $p(\by|\bbeta)$ needs to be evaluated repeatedly which is expensive when $n$ is large.
+Hence, we need to modify the MH algorithm to adapt it for tall data problems.

-In the MH algorithm described in A.1, the evaluation of the likelihood is expensive in the big data situation.
-Generally the MCMC requires thousands of iterations to converge.
-Furthermore, we need to generate a large number of samples to quantify the uncertainty in the classification coefficients.
-Additionally, this scheme requires the rejection of several proposals before accepting one from the correct posterior distribution.
-We use the two-stage MH algorithms where the proposal distribution $q()$ is adapted to the target distribution using an approximate likelihood based model.
-These algorithms have been used previously~\citep{christen,higdon,mondal}, usually for solving expensive inverse problems.
+In the MH algorithm described in A.1, the evaluation of the likelihood is expensive in the tall data situation.
+Generally the MCMC chain requires thousands of iterations to converge.
+Furthermore, we need to generate a large number of samples to quantify the uncertainty in the parameters.
+We use the two-stage MH algorithm where the proposal distribution $q()$ is adapted to the target distribution using an approximate likelihood based model.
+These algorithms have been used previously~\citep*{christen,higdon,mondal}, usually for solving expensive inverse problems.
 For our purposes, instead of testing each proposal by the exact likelihood based model directly, initially the algorithm tests the proposal by the approximate likelihood based model which is much cheaper to compute.
 If the proposal is accepted by the initial test, then an exact likelihood based computation will be conducted and the proposal will be further tested as in the MH algorithm method described in A.1.
-Otherwise, the proposal will be rejected by the approximate model and a new proposal will be generated form $q()$.
+Otherwise, the proposal will be rejected by the approximate model and a new proposal will be generated from $q()$.
 The approximate likelihood based model filters the unacceptable proposals and avoids the expensive full likelihood computations.

-In this particular logit model, we estimate the log-likelihood issuing a variant of the case-control approximate likelihood~\citep{raftery}.
-To understand the approximation, it is important to realize the log-likelihood for a logistic regression model can be written as two sums: